 Sow your seed thinly over the top of the compost.
 It’s important not to cover the seed with any compost at all, as this can reduce germination.
 Carefully monitor the moisture levels, as the exposed seeds can dry out.
 Cover the seed pots with plastic and a sheet of newspaper which will reflect strong light and prevent moisture evaporating.

 You can transplant your seedlings once they’ve produced two true leaves.
 Use a good peat-free potting-on compost mix, like our Incredipeatfree, when you transfer your seedlings into modular trays.

 How can I make my petunia plants bushier?

-After potting on the temperature is important.
+After potting on, correctly controlling the temperature is the main way to regulate the size and shape of your mature plants.
 Temperatures below 10C (50F) discourage growth of the main central shoot and encourage the development of side shoots from low down on the plant.
-Unfortunately this also delays the appearance of the first flowers.
+Unfortunately though, this also delays the appearance of the first flowers.